 *Not admitted to practice law.

-Terrell is widely known and respected for his work prosecuting and defending claims against patent infringement, as well as protecting corporate brands and mechanical technologies.
+Terrell is widely known and respected for his work prosecuting and defending claims against patent infringement and trademark protection, as well as protecting corporate brands and mechanical technologies.
 Clients appreciate his work ethic and down-to-earth manner.

 He has litigated patent infringement disputes involving a diverse range of technology, including: